-- C. Edits and Validation checks validation checks that should be performed by each MMP prior to data submission. - N/A. - D. Analysis how CMS and the state will evaluate reported data, as well as how other data sources may be monitored. - CMS and the state will evaluate the number of critical incident and abuse reports per 1,000 members receiving LTSS during the reporting period. - o Rate = (B / A) 1,000 - E. Notes additional clarifications to a reporting section.
+- C. Edits and Validation Checks validation checks that should be performed by each MMP prior to data submission. - N/A. - D. Analysis how CMS and the state will evaluate reported data, as well as how other data sources may be monitored.
+CMS and the state will evaluate the: - Number of critical incident and abuse reports per 1,000 members receiving LTSS during the current reporting period. - Rate = (B / A) 1,000 - Average number of critical incident and abuse reports for members receiving LTSS during the prior four reporting periods (i.e., rolling year). - Average number = Sum of B for prior four reporting periods / 4 - Weighted average number of critical incident and abuse reports per 1,000 members receiving LTSS during the prior four reporting periods. - Rate = (Sum of B for prior four reporting periods / Sum of A for prior four reporting periods) 1,000 - E. Notes additional clarifications to a reporting section.
 This section incorporates previously answered frequently asked questions.

-- Critical incident refers to any actual or alleged event or situation that creates a significant risk of substantial or serious harm to the physical or mental health, safety or well-being of a member. - Abuse refers to: - Willful use of offensive, abusive, or demeaning language by a caretaker that causes mental anguish; - Knowing, reckless, or intentional acts or failures to act which cause injury or death to an individual or which places that individual at risk of injury or death; - Rape or sexual assault; - Corporal punishment or striking of an individual; - Unauthorized use or the use of excessive force in the placement of bodily restraints on an individual; and - Use of bodily or chemical restraints on an individual which is not in compliance with federal or state laws and administrative regulations.
+- Critical incident refers to any actual or alleged event or situation that creates a significant risk of substantial or serious harm to the physical or mental health, safety, or well-being of a member. - Abuse refers to: - Willful use of offensive, abusive, or demeaning language by a caretaker that causes mental anguish; - Knowing, reckless, or intentional acts or failures to act which cause injury or death to an individual or which place that individual at risk of injury or death; - Rape or sexual assault; - Corporal punishment or striking of an individual; - Unauthorized use or the use of excessive force in the placement of bodily restraints on an individual; and - Use of bodily or chemical restraints on an individual which is not in compliance with federal or state laws and administrative regulations.

-MMPs should include all members who meet the criteria outlined in data element A, regardless if they are disenrolled as of the end of the reporting period (i.e., include all members regardless if they are currently enrolled or disenrolled as of the last day of the reporting period).
+MMPs should include all members who meet the criteria outlined in data element A, regardless of whether they are disenrolled as of the end of the reporting period (i.e., include all members regardless of whether they are currently enrolled or disenrolled as of the last day of the reporting period).

-- For data element B, MMPs should include all new critical incident and abuse cases that are reported during the reporting period, regardless if the case status is open or closed as of the last day of the reporting period. - Critical incident and abuse reports could be reported by the MMP or any provider and are not limited to only those providers defined as LTSS providers. - It is possible for members to have more than one critical incident and/or abuse report during the reporting period.
-All critical incident and abuse reports during the reporting period should be counted.
+For data element B, MMPs should include all new critical incident and abuse cases that are reported during the reporting period, regardless of whether the case status is open or closed as of the last day of the reporting period.

-- F. Data Submission how MMPs will submit data collected to CMS and the state. - MMPs will submit data collected for this measure in the above specified format through a secure data collection site established by CMS.
+- Critical incident and abuse reports could be reported by the MMP or any provider and are not limited to only those providers defined as LTSS providers. - It is possible for members to have more than one critical incident and/or abuse report during the reporting period.
+All critical incident and abuse reports during the reporting period should be counted. - F. Data Submission how MMPs will submit data collected to CMS and the state. - MMPs will submit data collected for this measure in the above specified format through a secure data collection site established by CMS.
 This site can be accessed at the following web address: https://Financial-Alignment-Initiative.NORC.org.